tiarebalbi/tiarebalbi-website/src/resources/articles/3_week-1-crafting-software-ready-to-fail.md

 The Circuit Breaker is an implementation via a finite state machine with three normal states: **CLOSED**, **OPEN** and **HALF_OPEN**, and two particular states, DISABLED and FORCED_OPEN.

-Circuit Breaker is not that hard to understand, I pretty sure you have seemed this before, let's think about the power adapter of your house if the circuit is close your light will be ON as the energy is going to through the cables, but once we change the state, opening the circuit, we break the energy connection so that meals the will be OFF because the energy is non-longer going though.
+Circuit Breaker is not that hard to understand, I pretty sure you have seemed this before, let's think about the power adapter of your house if the circuit is close your light will be ON as the energy is going to through the cables, but once we change the state, opening the circuit, we break the energy connection, so that means the will be OFF because the energy is non-longer going through the circuit.

 ![Circuit](https://kaiserscience.files.wordpress.com/2015/10/lit-bulb-circuit.gif)